Read about the impact Zippy's Friends and Apple's Friends have had on children and teachers

-The Deputy Head of a deprived area of Newcastle delivers Zippy’s Friends in year two.
+The Deputy Head teacher, working in a disadvantaged area of Newcastle delivers Zippy’s Friends in year two.
 With one of her pupils bereaved by suicide, she was nervous about delivering Module five of Zippy’s Friends, which focuses on change and loss, including death.
-However, as she explains, the experience was very positive for all involved.

 Marilyn Charles is a higher level Teaching Assistant and Family Support Worker at a primary school in Gloucestershire.
 She teaches Zippy’s Friends to her year 1 class.